A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## Part 2: Journey to Jorgenfist (party level 11)

+  - Note it is common for PCs to use travel magic to bypass these encounters.

 ### Ogre Cattle Rustlers (xp 45, trivial threat)
  - **Creatures:**
    - Ogre fighters as per Fort Rannick